mcleodchris/next.chrismcleod.dev/src/posts/2021-01-01-objectives-for-2021.md

 ## A Short Introduction and TL;DR

-I'm not one to make New Year's resolutions; the changing of the year is more-or-less just another day to me, and I tend not to assign it significance enough to make goals in advance.
+I'm not one to make New Year's resolutions; the changing of the year is more-or-less like any another day to me, and I tend not to assign it significance enough to make goals in advance.
 That said, I do like to set myself some objectives once I've got an idea for where the year might be headed.
 2020 was a bit of a disaster on this front, but more on that in a retrospective blog post.
 Anyway, as I know roughly where I expect the first six months of the year to go, now seems as good a time as any to write down some of those objectives (in no particular order):

 1. Get Promoted.
 2. Get Certified.